amasanelli/jobsity-flask-challenge/README.md

 ## How to test the project

 * To test the api service
-  - In one terminal run:
+  - Start up the stock service and rabbitmq container run:
   ```
   docker run --rm -d -p 5672:5672 --name rabbit rabbitmq:management-alpine
   cd stock_service; python rpc_server.py